aiwithqasim/datascience-python/README.md

 - <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2004%20Joining%20Data%20with%20Pandas/join_pandas_class3.ipynb">Notebook: <em>Advanced Merging and Concatenating</em></a>
 - <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2004%20Joining%20Data%20with%20Pandas/join_pandas_class4.ipynb">Notebook: <em>Merging Ordered and Time-Series Data</em></a>

+## class 05 Introduction to matplotlib
+Visualizing data in plots and figures exposes the underlying patterns in the data and provides insights.
+Good visualizations also help you communicate your data to others, and are useful to data analysts and other consumers of the data.
+In this class , you will learn how to use Matplotlib, a powerful Python data visualization library.
+Matplotlib provides the building blocks to create rich visualizations of many different kinds of datasets.
+You will learn how to create visualizations for different kinds of data and how to customize, automate, and share these visualizations.
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2005%20Introduction%20to%20data%20visualization%20with%20matplotlib/class1_intro%20matplotlib.ipynb">Notebook: <em>Introduction to Matplotlib</em></a>
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2005%20Introduction%20to%20data%20visualization%20with%20matplotlib/class2_plotting%20time%20series.ipynb">Notebook: <em>Plotting time-series</em></a>
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2005%20Introduction%20to%20data%20visualization%20with%20matplotlib/class3_quantitative%20comparisons.ipynb">Notebook: <em>Quantitative comparisons and statistical visualizations</em></a>
+- <a href= "https://github.com/aiwithqasim/datascientist-python/blob/main/class%2005%20Introduction%20to%20data%20visualization%20with%20matplotlib/class4_prepare%20for%20share.ipynb">Notebook: <em>Sharing visualizations with others</em></a>

 <!--
 - <a href= "">Notebook: <em></em></a>
 -->